learning-zone/javascript-basics/README.md

 1. Explain array methods [ join(), pop(), push(), shift(), unshift(), concat(), map(), filter(), reduce(), reduceRight(), every(), some(), indexOf(), lastIndexOf(), find(), findIndex(), includes() ]
 1. Create a Stopwatch in javascript.
 1. Write a program in javascript. abc(2)(3); // Expected output is 5
+1. what is Event delegation and event propagation in javascript?